*South Pas Back Then

 If we wanted to eat something, we would go out and buy it.
 If we brought food back, we would buy some for others as well.
 Some fights broke out but they never lasted long.

-Because of the open door policy, everyone felt obligated to keep the house clean.
+Because of the open-door policy, everyone felt obligated to keep the house clean.
 There were times we pitched in for a major cleaning.
 Something I would have never volunteered for at home.

 For me, the house was a place to go when I needed to escape the realities of my own family dynamics.
 As I got older, other guys in my class started hanging out at this house.
 After football games, stopping by the house was as natural as stopping by Twohey's.
 By the time I was a senior, the house was a regular place to meet.